ytakefuji/jordan/README.md

-# Jordan must mitigate the covid-19 pandemic by a robust digital fence and high sensitivity PCT test.
+# Jordan must mitigate the covid-19 pandemic by a robust digital fence and high sensitivity PCR test.

 <pre>
 0. Python libraries installation is needed to run animedaily.py